aclowe/liri-node-app/README.md

   - Name of the venue
   - Venue location
   - Date of the Event (use moment to format this as "MM/DD/YYYY")
-  - Ex. node liri.js concert-this drake
+  - EX. node liri.js concert-this drake

 Enter the command "spotify-this-song" and the name of a song.
 LIRI will use the node-spotify-api to return:
   - Artist(s)
-  - The song's name
+  - Title
-  - A preview link of the song from Spotify
+  - Song preview link
-  - The album that the song is from
+  - Album
+  - NOTE: User must proivde a Spotify API Key and Secret in a .env file in order to use this feature
-  - If no song is provided then your program will default to "The Sign" by Ace of Base.
+  - NOTE: If no song is provided, LIRI will default to "The Sign" by Ace of Base
-  - Ex. node liri.js spotify-this-song all of it
+  - EX. node liri.js spotify-this-song all of it

 Enter the command "movie-this" and the name of a movie.
 LIRI will search the OMDB API and return:
    - Title
    - Year
    - IMDB Rating
    - Rotten Tomatoes Rating
    - Country of Production
    - Language
    - Plot
    - Actors
+   - NOTE: If no movie is provided, LIRI will search for "Mr. Nobody."
-    - Ex. node liri.js movie-this jurassic park
+   - EX. node liri.js movie-this jurassic park

 Enter the command "do-what-it-says."
 LIRI will will run spotify-this-song for "I Want it That Way," using the fs node package random.txt.
-  - Ex. node liri.js do-what-it-says
+  - EX. node liri.js do-what-it-says